L-Carnitine Injections: Uses, Dosage, Side Effects, Pricing & How to Buy

 Dosage for medical purposes varies according to the condition.

-Dosages vary from approximately 10 mg/kg to 500 mg/kg at varying intervals for other medical conditions.
-This treatment should only be administered under the advice of a physician following any applicable FDA approvals.
+Injectable (intramuscular) dosing typically ranges from 200-600mg daily.
+Remember, this treatment should only be administered under the advice of a physician following any applicable FDA approvals.

 Side Effects